 What is a lease?

-A lease is defined in the Act as a lease of land in Victoria or an agreement for a lease of land in Victoria.
-It includes a sublease and concurrent lease but not a licence or right to occupy land, which does not contain a grant of the right to exclusive possession.
+A lease is defined in the Act as a lease of land, or an agreement for a lease of land, in Victoria.
+It includes a sublease and concurrent lease but not a licence or right to occupy land that does not contain a grant of the right to exclusive possession.